 Intended for Automotive and Medium/Heavy Truck students, this course covers the theory of operation of 4-stroke diesel engines along with the theory of operation, testing and inspection, and service repair of air-inlet systems (including forced induction), exhaust systems, fuel-delivery systems (including mechanical and electronic engine controls), and emission-control systems.
-Course prepares students for ASE A9 and/or T2 certification.
-72 lecture hours, 54 lab hours.
+Course prepares students for ASE A9 certification.
+54 lecture hours, 54 lab hours.